New Zealand Parliament: Parliamentary sovereignty

 The New Zealand Parliament has legislative supremacy or parliamentary sovereignty.
 It is able to legislate on any matter, and it can legislate without any formal restriction.
 It is not constrained by any supreme law, as codified constitutions are in some countries, as New Zealand has no such law; laws of a constitutional nature, such as the New Zealand Bill of Rights Act 1990, are not supreme laws.
 It is also not constrained by any federal division of powers.
 Acts of Parliament are not justiciable – they cannot be challenged by the judiciary or struck down, neither because they are unconstitutional, nor because they are contrary to a federal division of powers.

-The House has entrenched certain issues relating to elections.
-These include the length of a parliamentary term, deciding on who can vote, how they vote (via secret ballot), how the country should be divided into electorates, and the make-up of the Representation Commission, which decides on these electorates.
-These issues require either 75% of all MPs to support the bill or a referendum on the issue.
-As the entrenchment mechanism is not entrenched itself, it could be repealed by a simple majority, thus allowing the entrenched provisions of the Electoral Act to also be repealed by a simple majority.
+New Zealand has entrenched provisions, which cannot be changed by a simple majority in the House of Representatives, in only one statute, the Electoral Act 1993.
+The six entrenched provisions cover the length of the parliamentary term, how the country should be divided into electorates, the make-up of the Representation Commission, which decides on the electorates, the voting age, and the method of voting (secret ballot).
+Changing these provisions requires either a 75% vote in the House or a majority vote in a referendum.
+The entrenchment mechanism is not entrenched itself, so it could be repealed by a simple majority, thus allowing the entrenched provisions of the Electoral Act to also be repealed by a simple majority.

 The House of Representatives has the exclusive power to regulate its own procedures.